fbpx

 The Swift Parrot is a medium-sized, fast-flying parrot.
 In summer, they breed hollows in old-growth habitat in Tasmania.
 All birds then fly across Bass Strait to spend Autumn and Winter foraging in suitable habitats – usually temperate woodlands and forests, but sometimes urban areas and other fragmented landscapes – across the southern-eastern Australian mainland.
 In spring, they return to Tasmania to commence the cycle again.

-Long-term monitoring by ecologists and citizen scientists shows that the Swift Parrot population is in a perilous decline and unfortunately, these birds are listed as critically endangered, with the whole population estimated to be as few as 750 individuals and declining.
+Long-term monitoring by ecologists and citizen scientists shows that the Swift Parrot population is in a perilous decline and unfortunately, these birds are listed as critically endangered.
+The most recent published population estimate of Swift Parrots (in the Action Plan for Australian Birds 2020) was 750 individuals, but recent research suggests the population could be as low as 500 birds.
 This means searches and sightings by birdwatchers are critical to scientific knowledge and conservation of the Swift Parrot.

 Swift Parrots aren’t always easy to find, but there are cues that increase your chances: